 Perhaps it’s altruistic, but it’s good marketing as well.
 I would probably have never signed up for the card if it weren’t free.
 Yet, after having experienced its benefits, I will likely keep it after completing my time in the service.
 The benefits are worth the cost.

 The card’s most useful benefit for me is probably the lounge passes.
 Holders of the AMEX Platinum Card receive access to all Centurion Lounges throughout the world.
 They also receive complimentary Priority Pass membership.
 This provides entry to each of Priority Pass’s 1,000+ airport lounges worldwide.
+(You can learn more about Priority Pass here.)
 Finally, when flying Delta, holders of the AMEX Platinum receive complimentary passes to Delta Sky Clubs.

 These lounges provide a quiet escape from the insanity that is the typical airport.
 In addition, they usually offer free food and drinks, including alcohol.
 While the quality varies, it saves you from the exorbitant prices of airport meals.

 My experience with the Centurion Lounges has been particularly pleasant.
 So far, American Express has Centurion Lounges in the following locations.